Yandex Cloud

 6. Check that the settings are correct by clicking Check connection.

-7. After successfully checking the connection, click Create connection.
+7. After a successful connection test, click Create connection.

 screen04

-8. In the resulting window, enter a name for the connection and click Create.
+8. In the window that opens, specify the connection name and click Create.

 screen05